Critical Concepts is an educational website devoted to the discussion of medical care for the critically ill.

 Graphics and other media on this site are either my own, or should be cited for the source from which they were obtained.

-Posts and articles here may or may not have been reviewed by other parties, but should generally be considered non-peer-reviewed and solely the opinion of the author, a journeyman midlevel provider.
+Posts and articles here may or may not have been reviewed by other parties, but should generally be considered non-peer-reviewed and solely the opinion of the author, an experienced but imperfect advanced practice provider.
 Do not determine any medical care based solely upon this website.

 No statements here are the opinion of my employer, and all references to patient scenarios or events are either wholly fictional or wholly anonymized.